Pinus mugo: Distribution

-Pinus mugo is native to the subalpine zones of the Pyrenees, Alps, Erzgebirge, Carpathians, northern and central Apennines, and higher Balkan Peninsula mountains – Rila, Pirin, Korab, Accursed Mountains, etc. It is usually found from 1000–2200 m, occasionally as low as 200 m in the north of the range in Germany and Poland, and as high as 2700 m in the south of the range in Bulgaria and the Pyrenees.
-Also in Kosovo it is found in the Bjeshkët e Nemuna National Park.
+Pinus mugo is native to the subalpine zones of the Pyrenees, Alps, Ore Mountains, Carpathians, northern and central Apennines, and higher Balkan Peninsula mountains – Rila, Pirin, Korab, Accursed Mountains, etc. It is usually found from 1000–2200 m, occasionally as low as 200 m in the north of the range in Germany and Poland, and as high as 2700 m in the south of the range in Bulgaria and the Pyrenees.
+Also in Kosovo it is found in Bjeshkët e Nemuna National Park.

 In Scandinavia, Finland and the Baltic region, P. mugo was introduced in the late 1700s and the 1800s, when it was planted in coastal regions for sand dune stabilization, and later as ornamental plants around residences.
 In Denmark, Norway and Sweden, the species has naturalised and become invasive, displacing fragile dune and dune heath habitats.
 In Estonia and Lithuania P. mugo only occasionally naturalises outside plantations, sometimes establishing in raised bogs.